norepimorphism/boing/DESIGN.md

 * *TODO*

-To guarantee this, to be constructed, all *boing* controls require exclusive access to a `Ui` object, which can only be obtained after `Ui::run` and, by extension, `uiInit`, are called.
+To guarantee this, to be constructed, all *boing* controls require access to a `Ui` object, which can only be obtained after `Ui::run` and, by extension, `uiInit`, are called.

 ```rust